DENTON S. EBEL

 Department of Astrophysics

 Meteorites are pieces of planets, or samples of the material 'left over' from formation of the sun and planets, over four and a half billion years ago.
 They are clues to the origin of our solar system and planetary systems around other stars.
-I am a geologist specializing in the study of rocks from space.
+I am a geologist specializing in the study of extraterrestrial rocks and cosmochemistry.

-I am the curator of the AMNH meteorite collection.
-Our mission is to make meteorite samples available for research by scientists throughout the world.
+I serve as the curator of the AMNH meteorite collection.
+AMNH affiliates, students, and I use the collection to understand early solar system processes such as planet formation.
+Part of our mission is to make meteorite samples available for research by scientists across the world.
 Collections-based research is vital to the exploration of space and a better understanding of our origins.
-(2004 white paper to NASA)

 ADDRESS........................................................................